go101/golds/README.md

 Go Toolchain 1.13+ is needed to run **Gold** (and 1.14+ is needed to build **Gold**).

 This project uses the [golang.org/x/tools/go/packages](https://pkg.go.dev/golang.org/x/tools/go/packages) package to parse code.
-The `golang.org/x/tools/go/package` is great, but it also has a shortcoming: there are no ways to get module/package downloading/preparing progress.
+The `golang.org/x/tools/go/package` package is great, but it also has a shortcoming: there are no ways to get module/package downloading/preparing progress.

 All packages must compile okay to get their docs shown.